 It is possible to associate the CPDAG of a unique Markov equivalence class to a UEC-representative.
-This is accomplished by the following algorithm (Algorithm~\ref{alg:init-cpdag}).
+This is accomplished by Algorithm~\ref{alg:init-cpdag}.
 In the following, we say that a DAG $\D$ is \emph{maximal} in its UEC if any DAG produced by adding an edge to $\D$ is not in the same UEC as $\D$.
-As we will see in Corollary~\ref{cor:maximal}, the set of all maximal DAGs in a given UEC form a unique Markov equivalence class, and this Markov equivalence class has CPDAG the output of Algorithm~\ref{alg:init-cpdag}.
+As we will see in Corollary~\ref{cor:maximal}, the set of all maximal DAGs in a given UEC forms a unique Markov equivalence class, and its corresponding CPDAG is the output of Algorithm~\ref{alg:init-cpdag}.

 The fact that Algorithm~\ref{alg:init-cpdag} has the desired output requires proof, which will be given in Theorem~\ref{thrm:init}.
 However, we first use this algorithm to obtain the central object of study in this section.
 Using the output of Algorithm~\ref{alg:init-cpdag}, we can define the DAG-reduction of a UEC-representative.